Unique-5/Unique-5/README.md

 ## Beyond the terminal

-I write poetry and essays.
-I paint.
-I sing.
+I write poetry and essays, i like to paint when i am free and i like to sing.

 I read about Islamic theology and philosophy here and there.
 Nothing formal, just books and articles I find, plus debates I come across online or in person.
 I like to debate Islamic theology with laymen and slightly more knowledgeable people, through proofs and academic citations, because it gives me spiritual clarity.